You can use the PrintingTools service to print maps that contain secure services.

 If you secure your services using short-term tokens (the default), the user will be asked to provide the name and password upon opening the web app.
 The token is then passed to the PrintingTools service when the user requests a map to be printed.

-Embed credentials into your print service
+Embed credentials into a service

 In some cases when publishing your own print service that contains secured services, you need to embed credentials into the print service that it can use when requesting maps from the secured services.
 The steps at the end of this section detail how to do so.